Enforcement Rules of the Name Act

 Article 17

-These enforcement rules shall come into force from the date of promulgation.
+These Enforcement Rules shall come into force from their date of promulgation.